Latest on the spread of the coronavirus around the world

 * Global financial regulators said they are in talks with governments to allow key staff at financial firms to work on site to keep markets open.

-* The economic shock of the coronavirus pandemic is likely to undermine NATO defence targets as governments move closer to spending goals only by virtue of shrinking economies.

 * The European Commission proposed measures to protect the EU economy, including a short-time work scheme and easier access to funds for farmers and fishermen.
-It also apologised to Italy for a lack of solidarity but promised greater help with the economic fallout.

-* The European Central Bank has delayed its overarching strategy review by six months until mid-2021.

-* Luxembourg, the EU’s largest investment hub, has tightened disclosure rules in the face of market volatility and asked funds to disclose whenever client demand to exit exceeds 10% of total assets.

 Compiled by Sarah Morland, Milla Nissi, Aditya Soni and Uttaresh.V; Editing by Tomasz Janowski, William Maclean, Sriraj Kalluvila